-Warm Greetings, we are Lara, Sean, and Maya.
+Hello, We are Lara, Sean, and Maya.
 We are honored that you are taking the time to get to know our family as you make such an important decision.

-Parenting through adoption has been a dream of ours for how we wanted to build our family for many years, how we brought our daughter Maya came home 3 years ago.
-We want you to know that if we are fortunate enough to be chosen, your child will have unconditional love, laughter, adventure, support, and encouragement not only by us but also from our family, friends, and community.
+For many years, parenting through adoption has been how we hoped to build and grow our family, and it was how our daughter Maya came home 3 years ago.
+We want you to know that if we are fortunate enough to be chosen, your child will have unconditional love, laughter, adventure, and encouragement not only from us but also from our family, friends, and community.

-We moved to Chicago in 2012 when Lara started work as a cancer genetic counselor and Sean as a high school science teacher.
-A few years later we got married and have been building our life together here in our favorite city, Chicago, ever since.
+We moved to Chicago 10 years ago- Lara started work as a cancer genetic counselor and Sean as a high school science teacher.
+A few years later we got married in a simple outside ceremony surrounded by our families.

-We were incredibly grateful when our family grew, early in 2020, with the adoption of our energetic and curious daughter Maya.
-Being parents has been one of the most rewarding and meaningful parts of our lives and we would feel so fortunate if we can grow our family through adoption again.
+We were ever so grateful when our family grew with the adoption of our curious, friendly, and energetic daughter Maya.
+Being parents has been one of the most meaningful and inspiring parts of our lives and we would feel so fortunate if we can grow our family through adoption again.
 Maya can’t wait to be a big sister and she talks about it all the time!

-I grew up in a small town in Michigan, where my family and I spend most of our time outdoors hiking, biking, canoeing, and playing sports.
+I grew up in Michigan, where my family and I spend most of our time outdoors hiking, biking, canoeing, and playing sports.
 These activities are still very important to me and I now get to bring along Lara and Maya to share in these outdoor adventures.
 Maya is my biggest fan at my Sunday pickup basketball games.

-I currently work as a genetic counselor at a public hospital in Chicago, helping patients in English and Spanish who have cancer in their family get extra checkups.
-In my free time I love to read novels that allow my brain to travel to other worlds, run or hike in the quiet of the trees, travel with family to try food or hear languages I’ve never heard, and feel the calm of the sunset at our lake cabin with my family.
+I work as a genetic counselor at a public hospital in Chicago, helping patients in English and Spanish who have cancer running in their families get extra cancer protection.
+In my free time, I love to read novels that allow my brain to travel to other worlds, run or hike in the quiet of the trees, travel with family to try food or hear languages I’ve never heard, and feel the calm of the sunset at our lake cabin with my family on summer weekends.

 What we hope to share with our Children